Abhik-hazra/veriff_submission_argus/README.md

-# Argus – Automated Recognition and Group Understanding System
+# Argus – Automated Recognition and Group Understanding System (App for Veriff Take-Home test)

-Argus is a small prototype application built as part of the Veriff Fraud Data Scientist take-home assignment.
+Argus is a small prototype application built as part of the Veriff Fraud Data Scientist take-home Assessment.

 It demonstrates how a person-detection pipeline can be integrated into a simple operational tool to detect whether a verification video contains:

-Single Person

-Multiple People
+Single Person or Multiple People

 The presence of multiple people in a verification video can be a potential fraud signal, and this tool shows how such detection can be automated and evaluated.

+It is part of the integration solution and cost analysis of different Image Models.

 # What Argus Can Do